zz2liu/RnaSeq-HpcPipelines/README.md

 brew install wget
 ```

+## Use the unix terminal on client side
 ### Bulk download you sequence files (fastq.gz) from west campus (on ruddle)

 - Follow the download link provided in their email, click the link to your project.